skip to main content

 6 Weeks Pregnant

-At 6 weeks pregnant, you’re only two weeks past your missed period.
-You’re at the beginning of the journey, but you may be experiencing early pregnancy symptoms—and they may remind you of premenstrual symptoms, like tender breasts, cramps and fatigue.
+When you're 6 weeks pregnant, baby is the size of a piece of Chiclet gum (the tiny size).
+You’re at the beginning of the journey—just two weeks past your missed period—but you may be experiencing early pregnancy symptoms, which may remind you of premenstrual symptoms, like tender breasts, cramps and fatigue.
 Here’s what else you can expect at week 6 of pregnancy.

 How Many Months is 6 Weeks Pregnant?